keeps/commons-ip/README.md

 * **--metadata-schema**, [OPTIONAL] Path to descriptive metadata schema file.
 * **--metadata-version**, [OPTIONAL] Descriptive metadata version.

-**NOTE:** if does not give the metadata version, the tool try to obtain this values from the file name in the following formats (file: **ead_2002.xml** -> result: metadata version: **2002**)
+**NOTE:** If does not give the metadata version, the tool tries to obtain these values from the file name in the following formats (file: **ead_2002.xml** -> result: metadata version: **2002**)

 This is the representation section: